 MemberPress also offers a data reporting system so you can track your memberships' and digital products' performance.

 Other Types of Plugins to Enhance Your Membership Site Experience

 One of the benefits of a membership site is that members can interact with each other, sharing their experiences with your products and creating a buzz about those experiences.
 They can also interact with you, asking you questions and giving you valuable feedback about your product.

-Email communication is still important in today’s world, MemberPress works with many email marketing systems, allowing your WordPress membership site to be equipped with a top-notch email service with which you can reach out to your members, notifying them of special events or deals that you might be offering.
+Email communication is still important in today’s world, MemberPress works with many email marketing systems, such as ActiveCampaign, allowing your WordPress membership site to be equipped with a top-notch email service with which you can reach out to your members, notifying them of special events or deals that you might be offering.
 Emails are also a great way to remind members of when their membership renewal is about to automatically charge them.